xpnt0/xpnt0.github.io/_posts/2024-06-22-HTB-Writeup-Office.md

 ![](/assets/images/HTB-Writeup-Office/Pasted image 20240619123145.png)

-- With this, the pentester observed that the user `tstark` is part of the `Registry Editors` group, similar to the domain user `ppotts`.
+- With this, the pentester observed once again the information provided by `BloodHound` for the user `tstark` and noticed that `tstark` is part of the `Registry Editors` group, as well as domain user `ppotts`.

 ![](/assets/images/HTB-Writeup-Office/Pasted image 20240619131543.png)

-- When you do not enforce pre-authentication, a malicious attacker can directly send a dummy request for authentication.
-The KDC will return an encrypted TGT and the attacker can brute force it offline.

->Comments: If you want to see more, [rioasmara](https://rioasmara.com/author/rioasmara/) has a [post](https://rioasmara.com/2020/07/04/kerberoasting-as-req-pre-auth-vs-non-pre-auth/) where he compares the behavior when `PRE-AUTH` (**Kerberos preauthentication**) is enabled versus when it's not, showing packet captures in Wireshark.
-{: .prompt-info }

 - The pentester has obtained new credentials (`tstark` : `playboy69`).
 Enumeration is an iterative process; however, this time access to the target via WinRM was unsuccessful, and no interesting files were found in SMB.
 Therefore, the pentester attempted to access the `admin` dashboard of Joomla with this new pair of credentials, but had no luck.
 Later, using the same password, the pentester tried the `administrator` username and successfully logged in!